FZhg/FZhg.github.io/content/_index.md

 {{< columns >}}
 ## My Experiences
 I studied Physics as an undergraduate.
 I taught GRE and AP statistics for 3 years.
-I worked as product manager for an edu-tech company for 1 years.
+I worked as product manager for an edu-tech company for 1 year.
 I am a master student in the System Design Engineering Department of the University of Waterloo.

 <--->